python/cpython/Doc/library/shlex.rst

    A :class:`shlex` instance or subclass instance is a lexical analyzer object.
    The initialization argument, if present, specifies where to read characters from.
-It must be a file-/stream-like object with :meth:`read` and :meth:`readline` methods, or a string (strings are accepted since Python 2.3).
+It must be a file-/stream-like object with :meth:`read` and :meth:`readline` methods, or a string.
 If no argument is given, input will be taken from ``sys.stdin``.
 The second optional argument is a filename string, which sets the initial value of the :attr:`infile` member.
 If the *instream* argument is omitted or equal to ``sys.stdin``, this second argument defaults to "stdin".
-The *posix* argument was introduced in Python 2.3, and defines the operational mode.
-When *posix* is not true (default), the :class:`shlex` instance will operate in compatibility mode.
+The *posix* argument defines the operational
+   mode: when *posix* is not true (default), the :class:`shlex` instance will operate in compatibility mode.
 When operating in POSIX mode, :class:`shlex` will try to be as close as possible to the POSIX shell parsing rules.

 .. seealso::